ppgcourseUB/ppgcourse2023/Species_delimitation.M_A_ARNEDO/Readme.md

 We will use the first option and will run all the analyses using a **R script (*bears_gmyc.R*)**.
 Before submitting the batch scritp with `sbatch`, you need to install some R packages:

-Then, in the R console, type:
+In the R console, type:

 ```R
 install.packages("paran", dependencies=TRUE)